Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 Combinatorial sets are used to study a wide variety of modifications to a base crystal structure through atomic substituion of elements at particular atomic positions.
 To this end it is possible to specify what elements are substituted for each element in a structure and specify a different substituion rule for each position in the atomic structure as well.

-To activate this automated capability, go to the `Create Job` webpage.
+To activate this capability, go to the `Create Job` webpage.
 On this page near the upper right corner of the three dimensional window showing the visual representation of the atoms you will see a box called `Activate Comibinatorial`.
 If you click on this button new functionality will appear on your screen that may not be immediately self-explanatory.
 To get more information to read on how to set up the combinatorics, click on the `i` information button.
 The contents of that page are also displayed below as well.

 # Overview
 This feature lets users create multiple jobs at the same time using a combinatorial set of materials and input templates for workflows.